How to Make a Course with a Real Board

 If you have natural lighting, then you can use any frame rate (FPS).
 The main thing to remember is that you should have the same frame rate on both cameras.
 Some cameras support only 30 fps, so you should also have 30 fps on the second camera.
 However, the preferable setting is a film standard of 24/25 fps.

 If you use studio lighting, then you should find out which utility frequency is used in your country – 50 or 60 Hz.
 These standards correspond to the PAL and NTSC encoding standards.
-For example, it is 50 Hz (PAL) in Russia.
+For example, it is 50 Hz (PAL) in Europe.
 PAL generally uses multiples of 25.
 Therefore, in order to avoid flickering, you should use 25 fps.
 In the USA it is 60 Hz (NTSC), so you need to use 24 fps.

 The default camera settings are typically NTSC with 24/30/60 fps.
 You have to switch to the PAL mode to get access to other fps settings.